c4cs/c4cs.github.io/_commands/tools/git.md

 git revert 2adfs3
 ~~~

-This will get rid of the snapshot of your current state and force you to take a new snapshot
+This would get rid of all the changes I've made/committed since commit 2adfs3 and make a
-of the old snapshot you wanted to go back to.
-Yes, I know this is confusing.
-Basically,
+new commit signifying those removals.
+So now my project would have the exact same
-your most recent commit will be deleted, and you will have two of the same snapshots in your
+state it did when I made commit 2adfs3, but I would still have my commit history of
-commit history, one of these being your most recent commit.
-The revert command is
+all those changes I made previously.
+This revert command is useful because
-useful because it still maintains your history, if you reverted to a commit that was more
+it still maintains your history, so if you reverted to a commit that was more
 than 1 commit ago you still have a record of those "bad" commits in between.
 Which would
 be useful if say you had implemented some code in one of those commits that actually wasn't
 bad and you decided you still needed it.